 Hopefully these FAQs will ease your concerns, allow you to focus on your achievements in digital and tech and help you to confidently start your application to apply for the Tech Nation Exceptional Talent endorsement and visa in Digital and Tech.
-These FAQs are about my experience and not endorsed by Tech City or the Home Office.
+These FAQs are about my experience and not endorsed by Tech Nation or the Home Office.
 For more information a link to their guidelines can be found here.

 1.Do I apply under an exceptional talent or exceptional promise category?

 This is a very common question.
 The guidelines are clearer now since I applied however, after having a look at all your evidence, decide which category you think you fall under and ensure your application is consistent with either an exceptional talent or exceptional promise.

 Throughout my FAQs, I use exceptional talent.
 However, it can be exceptional promise too.

 2. How do I know what pieces of evidence I should submit?

 Look at the application in it’s entirety and work your way through all the Mandatory and Qualifying criteria.
 Look at all your evidence for all the criteria and decide which criteria puts you in the strongest light.

 3. I have more than 2 pages as part of my evidence that I want to submit.
 Shall I submit it anyway?

 There is a strict 2 page limit per document.
 I went over the 2 page limit and the Home Office emailed me to give me an opportunity to re-submit my documents.
 Note that emails from the Home Office may go into your junk/spam inbox so check all inboxes regularly.